astappiev/nocode-er-bench/splitter-simple/README.md

 ## How to use

-IMPORTANT! `/workspace/embedding` should be mounted with `wiki.en.bin` embeddings inside.

 You can directly execute the docker image as following:
 ```bash
 docker run --rm -v ../../datasets/d2_abt_buy:/data -v ../embedding:/workspace/embedding splitter